Benzema out of Real's trip to Inter but Casemiro returns | Goal.com

 Casemiro linked up with the Madrid squad ahead of the Liga game with Villarreal on Saturday, but he was deemed to not be sharp enough for match action.

-The Brazil international’s return is a huge boost to Zidane as he offers control in the middle of the park, which will be needed on the night in Milan.
+The 28-year-old’s return is a huge boost to Zidane as he offers control in the middle of the park, which will be needed on the night in Milan.

 Real travel to Inter occupying second place in Champions League Group B, with a win, a draw and a loss to their record from three games.